One Last Kiss (The J. Geils Band song)

 "One Last Kiss" is a song by the American rock band The J. Geils Band.
-This is the band's first single to be labeled by EMI America.
+It is the band's first single on EMI America.

 Background

 The song's architecture is a slight departure from the band's stock in trade of 120 bpm or less and prominent piano and organ in the mix.

 Cash Box said that it "opens with majestic guitar work."